nabanish/pubPerf/README.md

       [Install]
       WantedBy=multi-user.target
    ```
- 5. sudo systemctl daemon-reload and then systemctl start logstashexport.service
+ 6. sudo systemctl daemon-reload and then systemctl start logstashexport.service
- 6. Verify the service running by: systemctl status logstashexport.service and then curl http://localhost:9198/metrics
+ 7. Verify the service running by: systemctl status logstashexport.service and then curl http://localhost:9198/metrics
- 7. sudo systemctl enable logstashexport.service to enable the service on boot
+ 8. sudo systemctl enable logstashexport.service to enable the service on boot
- 8. Verify the metrics using http://<server-name>:9198/metrics from a local browser
+ 9. Verify the metrics using http://<server-name>:9198/metrics from a local browser
- 9. Restart prometheus to start reading the metrics
+ 10. Restart prometheus to start reading the metrics
      ```
        sudo systemctl daemon-reload
        systemctl stop prometheus
        systemctl start prometheus
        systemctl status prometheus
      ```
-10. Import your prometheus in Grafana data-sources as outlined in previous section
+11. Import your prometheus in Grafana data-sources as outlined in previous section
-11. Add dashboard in Grafana.
-You may add from Explore->Metrics or import an already created dashboard json file from git-hub
+12. Add dashboard in Grafana.
+You may add from Explore->Metrics or import an already created dashboard json file from git-hub:
-12. View the metrics on the dashboard:

 	<img width="1702" alt="Logstash_Dashboard" src="https://github.com/user-attachments/assets/0f179d5a-fac1-485a-9d9e-ec931b5fb48d" />